mlml/autovot/README.md

 `[auto_vot_train.py] WARNING: Look for lines beginning with WARNING or ERROR in the program's output to see what went wrong.`

+## Check Performance (after either Mode 1 or Mode 2)
+It is possible to compare the performance of the algorithm to a subset of manually measured VOT.
+If you would like to do this, generate a list of the TextGrids included in your test data that also have manual measurements.
+You may choose to either keep these TextGrids separate, in a distinct directory in which case you will need two lists of TextGrids.
+You may also simply include TextGrids in your test data that have an additional tier containing the manual annotation (just be sure that the tier name is distinct from your window tier and AutoVOT tier.
+In this case, you would need to only reference the single TextGrid list.
+The script optionally outputs a CSV file with information about the VOT start time and duration in the manual and automatic measurement tiers.

+**Note:** This tutorial does not include this component, but the following section will provide an example of how it can be used with your data.
+Example arguments include:

+`checkPerformanceTgList.txt:` the list of TextGrids that would contain an additional tier with manual VOT measurements.

+This should be located in `config/`.

+`ManualVot:` the name of the tier containing manual VOT measurements

+`checkPerformance.csv:` the output CSV file to be generated

+Still from within `experiments/` run the following:

+	auto_vot_performance.py config/checkPerformanceTgList.txt \
+	config/checkPerformanceTgList.txt ManualVot AutoVOT --csvF checkPerformance.csv

+If successful, the command line output will generate Pearson correlations, means, and standard deviations for the VOT measurements, as well as the percentage of tokens within given durational threshold differences.
+The output CSV file will contain VOT start times and durations for the data subset.

+**Note:** It is **not recommended** to simply include the data used for training as the subset used to compute performance.
+The reason for this is that performance measurements are likely to be inflated in such a situation, as the algorithm is generating predictions for the same tokens on which it was trained.
+It is best to have an additional subset of manually aligned VOT if you would like to take advantage of this comparison.

 ## Possible errors and warnings